haarlems/forensics/chapters/chapter-01-digital-forensics/01-forensic-investigation-methodology/reading/README.md

 ## Investigator's challenges
 **Digital forensic investigators** face challenges such as:
-- extracting data from damaged devices;
+- extracting data from damaged devices
-- locating evidence among vast quantities of data;
+- locating evidence among vast quantities of data
-- ensuring that their methods capture data **reliably**, without altering it in any way.
+- ensuring that their methods capture data **reliably**, without altering it in any way

 ## Chain of custody
 Preserving the *integrity* of the evidence (preventing alteration or deletion) is prioritized. <br />